The Bankrate promise

 If you are wondering why your credit score is so important, it is used to help predict future behavior.
 “Credit has been used in the insurance industry since the 90s to help carriers assess the risk of claims being filed,” says Cynthia Moore of Salzburg Insurance in Norfolk, VA.
 She explained that based on research conducted, people with a lower credit score are statistically more likely to file more claims than those with a higher credit score.
 Because of this, insurers may factor in the added risk by setting a higher premium.

-Average annual car insurance premiums by credit rating
+Average annual full coverage car insurance premiums by credit rating

 Every aspect of your location could play a role in determining your premium amount in most states, from your state to your city and even down to your ZIP code.
 John Espenschied of Insurance Brokers Group, LLC, told us that the state where your vehicle is parked or garaged is a huge factor.
 “Rates by states can vary by as much as 400%, with Louisiana being one of the highest in the nation,” he warns.
 “Twelve states require personal injury protection (PIP) coverage, which significantly boosts the cost of car insurance,” Espenschied explains.
 “These states are known as no-fault states and require your insurance company to pay for your bodily injury if you are involved in an accident regardless of fault.”

 Those who live in severe weather areas may also face higher premiums due to related causes of loss.
 For example, the NICB reports that more than 422,000 insured vehicles were damaged by Hurricane Harvey, about 300,000 claims after Hurricane Katrina, and 250,500 claims following Superstorm Sandy.